Configure Private Networking for USM Agents

 The next panel displays the PrivateLink Service ID.
 Copy this ID (for example,

-com.amazonaws.vpce.us-west-2.vpce-svc-...) to use it in the next part in the AWS console.Keep this Confluent Cloud browser tab open.
-Confluent Cloud provisions the gateway, and its status changes to Waiting for connection.
+com.amazonaws.vpce.us-west-2.vpce-svc-...) to use it in the next step in the AWS console.Keep this Confluent Cloud browser tab open.
+Confluent Cloud provisions the gateway, and its state changes to

-Send a request to create a PrivateLink Attachment resource:
+Send a request to create a gateway resource:

 REST request